Looking to buy a home in Oklahoma? Read this comprehensive guide so you can buy your dream home in Oklahoma.

 Given The Sooner State’s abundant natural beauty and consistent year-over-year growth, now is an exciting time to buy a home in Oklahoma.
 But for some, the elevated interest rates may simply be too much of an obstacle.
 Still, buying a home in Oklahoma doesn’t have to be a “never” thing –– just maybe a “not now.”

 Exploring avenues on how to sell your own home in Oklahoma?
-Truehold’s Oklahoma City sale-leaseback can help, whether you want to free up your home equity to make a compelling cash offer or become a renter for its added agility.
-By selling your home to Truehold, you can access your home equity while continuing to live in your home as a renter.
-That way, when the home of your dreams becomes available, and the interest rate can enter a palatable range, you can leap at your perfect spot.
+Truehold’s sell and stay transaction can help, whether you want to free up your home equity to make a compelling cash offer or become a renter for its added agility.
+By selling your home, you can access your home equity while continuing to live in your home as a renter.
+That way, when the home of your dreams becomes available, you can leap at your perfect spot.
 This allows you to avoid traditional housing and sell your home at a competitive price.

 Want to learn more?
-Reach out to one of our Oklahoma City or Tulsa advisors, and get an offer on your home within 48 hours.
+Reach out to one of our representatives, and get an offer on your home within 48 hours.

 Sources: